-Gender discrimination in the 21st century – What does the law say?
+Gender discrimination and sexual harassment in the 21st century – What does the law say?

 16 Nov 2018

 As women, we are taught from a very young age to take on many different roles.
 From daughter to wife to mother, and now, successful bread winner.
 And along with all those expectations and achievements, many women are faced with internal conflict, gender discrimination and inequality, domestic violence, sexual harassment and varying degrees of male chauvinism.

 In fact, I can confidently say that amongst my women colleagues, friends and family, there is not one of us that has not been affected by gender inequality and gender related abuse in the workplace.

 However, whenever discussions around the inequalities faced by female professionals in the workplace come up, our husbands, boyfriends, friends, fathers, brothers, and colleagues, will often playfully invoke images of a happier, simpler time – often humorous, but ostensibly offensive.
 Times where a woman was taught to be a “Good Wife”; where her place was in the home, and where men, as a general collective were the ones who remained in control.

 It’s meant to ease tension through humour.
 But it doesn’t.